eslint/eslint/docs/developer-guide/working-with-rules.md

 * `getText(node)` - returns the source code for the given node.
 Omit `node` to get the whole source.
 * `getAllComments()` - returns an array of all comments in the source.
+* `getCommentsBefore(nodeOrToken)` - returns an array of comment tokens that occur directly before the given node or token.
+* `getCommentsAfter(nodeOrToken)` - returns an array of comment tokens that occur directly after the given node or token.
-* `getComments(node)` - returns the leading and trailing comments arrays for the given node.
+* `getCommentsInside(node)` - returns an array of all comment tokens inside a given node.
 * `getJSDocComment(node)` - returns the JSDoc comment for a given node or `null` if there is none.
 * `isSpaceBetweenTokens(first, second)` - returns true if there is a whitespace character between the two tokens.
 * `getFirstToken(node, skipOptions)` - returns the first token representing the given node.